spotify/threaddump-analyzer/README.md

   references should be clickable.
 And there should be clickable links from each thread in the thread list to whatever synchronization thingie it is involved with.

+* In the Top Running Methods list, list thread names per top method and link them all to the stack traces list.

+* Move unit test data from test.html into iframes of test.html and put each unit test data block in its own file, referenced from test.html.

+* Change toString test methods into toHtml test methods and remove the corresponding toString methods from the source code.

+* Say "... threads with no stack" for threads with no stack, rather than "... threads with this stack".

 * If a thread is waiting for another thread to release a lock, make sure there's a clickable reference from the waiter to the holder.